yangshengaa/stable-hyperbolic/README.md

 # Stable Hyperbolic

-This repository holds all experiments supporting [The Numerical Stability of Hyperbolic Representation Learning](https://arxiv.org/abs/2211.00181), ICML 2023.
+This repository holds all experiments supporting [The Numerical Stability of Hyperbolic Representation Learning](https://proceedings.mlr.press/v202/mishne23a.html), ICML 2023.

-(TODO: use PMLR link)

 Two functionalities are available: